cobusbernard/cobusbernard.github.io/_drafts/2015-02-05-Conference-Tips.md

 ---

 * Bring
- ** Warm top - the aircon might be too cold.
+  * Warm top - the aircon might be too cold.
- ** Converter for you charger - even with a Mac you might need to charge it.
+  * Converter for you charger - even with a Mac you might need to charge it / help out foreigner attending.

 Presenter
 ---------
 White / black background - depends on lighting